lucho2d7/openshift-quickstart-laravel5.2/readme.md

 repo is pushed to OpenShift `.env` is overwritten with the `.openshift/.env` file.

 ### Remote Development ###
-Your application is configured to automatically use your OpenShift MongoDB, MySQL or PostgreSQL database in when deployed on OpenShift using [OpenShift Environment Variables](https://developers.openshift.com/en/managing-environment-variables.html).
+Your application is configured to automatically use your OpenShift MySQL or PostgreSQL database in when deployed on OpenShift using [OpenShift Environment Variables](https://developers.openshift.com/en/managing-environment-variables.html).

 Additionally, your `APP_ENV`, `APP_URL`, and `APP_KEY` will be set automatically in